Finding Connection and Resilience: A Scene at Mayo Clinic

 About the Author

 Dr. Hanna Cespedes, Ph.D., M.S., LPC, ACS, is the Founder and CEO of Pacifica Counseling & Psychiatry.
-She integrates attachment theory, psychodynamic principles, and resilience-based practice to help individuals, couples, and professionals deepen connection, meaning, and healing
+She integrates attachment theory, psychodynamic principles, and resilience-based practice to help individuals, couples, and professionals deepen connection, meaning, and healing in their lives.

 _edited.png)